The Man

 Robert Svilpa is an enigma – iconoclastic in how he tears down boundaries and beliefs held dear in music and just about anything else, mercurial in his approaches to creativity in writing and music.
 All while honoring influences by pushing against the tried and true – eschewing the easy path to grow in skills and incorporate everything he hears and listens to into his work.

-Disciplined in approach but improvisational and instinctive in practice, Rob’s music has evolved from originally being loose-blues-based rock, through a highly regimented classic progressive compositional rock and coming to a place where the blues and progressive rock has incorporated all the improvisational aspects of jazz and fusion into a rock framework.
-Not living entirely in any one place, there’s a comfort now in allowing himself and his collaborators to let themselves contribute freely, allowing instinct to take over and elevate the music to the next quantum level.
+Rob’s music has evolved from originally being loose blues-based rock into a highly regimented classic compositional progressive rock eventually coming to a place where the blues and progressive rock has incorporated all the improvisational aspects of jazz and fusion into a rock framework.
+Not living entirely in any one place, there’s a comfort now in allowing himself and his collaborators to let themselves contribute freely, allowing the music to take over and be elevated to the next quantum level.

-The album also received great recognition in the progressive rock forums – comparing it favorably to releases by bands such as Spock’s Beard, IQ, Arena, etc… As a purely independent offering, it sold over 1000 copies with Robert spending significant energy licking stamps and stuffing envelopes, shipping CDs around the world and really discovering his musical value at this time.
+The album also received great recognition in online progressive rock forums – comparing it favorably to releases by bands such as Spock’s Beard, IQ, Arena, etc… As a purely independent offering, it sold over 1000 copies with Robert spending significant energy licking stamps and stuffing envelopes, shipping CDs around the world and really discovering his musical value at this time.
+This album is now available through Melodic Revolution Records in a remastered release version.

 The follow-up “A fine line between…” arrived in 2009 – again very well-reviewed but a significantly darker album from a subject matter perspective meant that it wasn’t what most people expected.
-Robert dove into the subject of mental health and depression, with music that matched.
-Production was vastly improved with it being the first time Robert worked with collaborators and outside session musicians (his band Paraesthesia were Paul Harrington and Mark Parris, while drummers Nick D’Virgilio, Andy Edwards, and Zsolt Galantai provided their portion of the rhythm section remotely), but being released on the heels of the onset of the Great Recession.
-Additionally, Robert’s focus was entirely on his family with new arrivals coming just weeks after release, meaning that marketing and production suffered.
-The album sold very poorly, with people choosing to find it on file-sharing sites instead of chancing to purchase and wait.
+Robert dove into the subject of mental health and depression, with music and lyrics that highlighted the struggle of fictional character Ben, who experienced abuse during childhood and it affected him throughout his life.
+Production was vastly improved with it being the first time Robert worked with direct collaborators and outside session musicians (his band Paraesthesia were Paul Harrington and Mark Parris, while drummers Nick D’Virgilio, Andy Edwards, and Zsolt Galantai provided their portion of the rhythm section remotely).
+But with the onset of the Great Recession of 2009-11, manufacturing, marketing and sales suffered as economic instability affect many around the world.
+Some reviews which found the subject matter to be too disturbing impacted sales as well – there is a lot to be said for following one’s artistic muse and being loyal to creativity.

-2015 arrived, and Rob revisited the two previous albums – remix/remasters for both albums were released in 2016 with an additional limited release of cover tunes called Tributes 1 coming out digitally.
+Eventually, once things settled down, Rob revisited these two albums again in 2015 performing remix/remasters for both albums, with an additional limited release of cover tunes called Tributes 1 released digitally.

 January 2019 and relocation from Seattle to the Silicon Valley – Robert began taking the musical bits and pieces he had been recording the previous three years and started to turn them into real compositions.
-A 5-minute piece of music that was affectionately called HTFK from 1993 and was a staple of his live solo shows had now captured his attention, with a concerted focus on turning it into a long-form piece of music.
+A 5-minute piece of music that was affectionately called HTFK from 1993 and released on the “Onion” CD-r that was a staple of his live solo shows had now recaptured his attention, with a concerted focus on turning it into a long-form piece of music.
 Over the next three years, HTFK became Foucault’s Pendulum, going through several iterations and rewrites/revisions before arriving at the point of being a rock symphony in 6 movements.
 Just as the original 5-minute piece began and ended with the same guitar motif, the expanded piece used the same device.
-But the ultimate aim was to take the essential pieces from that original work (several keyboard arpeggios, the guitar motifs, dynamics, etc) and build the variations to complete it.
+But the ultimate aim was to take the essential pieces from that original work (several keyboard arpeggios, the guitar motifs, dynamics, etc) and build out the stylistic and compositional variations to complete it.

 Foucault’s Pendulum was released digitally on January 6th, 2022 – 49 minutes of music split across 6 movements.
 It marks the next stage in Robert’s work, as he again brought in outside help for the rhythm sections (Todd Sucherman, Marc Miller, Andy Edwards, John Jowitt, Igor Willcox, and Chris Cullman), giving them creative freedom to come up with their own parts in the hope to elevate the whole, and this is exactly what happened.
 Robert’s own evolution had Robert give himself the latitude to use the compositional music as a frame onto which to hang improvisational performances.
 Most of Robert’s guitar and keyboard work, therefore, is unedited and left in its original form as tracked – it took a lot of effort and self-discipline to not dive in and make corrections in timing and pitch but the benefit, in the end, is a very energetic and organic album that has a spontaneous, almost dangerously live sound.